boinkkitty/tp/docs/DeveloperGuide.md

 **Use case: UC08 - Remove tags from all students**

 **Preconditions:**
-- At least one student must exist
+- At least one student must exist.
 - Tags to remove are specified.

 **Guarantees:**